Privacy Notice 2019

-We Northfield Road Primary School are the data controller for the purposes of Data Protection Law.
+We Northfield Road Primary School are trading on behalf of Stour Vale Academy Trust, the Multi Academy Trust, is the data controller for the purposes of Data Protection Law.

 Why do we collect and use pupil information?